DamienIrving/damienirving.github.io/publications.md

 ### Lightning talks

 **Irving D**, Hertweck K, Johnston L, Ostblom J, Wickham C, Wilson G (2020).
 An open source textbook for research software engineering.
-Paper presented to the *ARDC Australian eResearch & Data Skills Summit*, Online.
+Paper presented to the *ARDC Australian eResearch & Data Skills Summit*, Online. [[Recording](https://youtu.be/8M0KQRKomzY)]

 ### Posters

+**Irving D**, Hobbs W, Church J, Zika J (2020).
+A mass and energy conservation analysis of drift in the CMIP6 global coupled models.
+Paper presented to the *AGU Fall Meeting*, Online.

 **Irving D**, Wijffels S, Church J (2018).
 Uptake and storage of excess heat in the climate system.
 Paper presented to the *WCRP Workshop: The Earth’s Energy Imbalance and Its Implications*, Village by CA, Toulouse, France.